E-mail - firstname.lastname@example.org

 Fax - +44 (0)1334 463334

-My research covers intellectual history and military history.
-I am particularly interested in the ethics of war and violence, and the relationship between the just war tradition and applications of violence.
-Increasingly, I am motivated by tracing connections between premodern ethics and contemporary ethical and politico-military challenges.
+My research engages with the ethics of war, violence, and political theory.
+I am particularly interested in interdisciplinary approaches, and have focused on the relationship between the just war tradition and applications of violence.
+Increasingly, I am motivated by tracing connections between pre-modern ethics and contemporary ethical and politico-military challenges.

-My publications have explored ideas of justifiable self-defence, asymmetric warfare, and notions of non-combatant immunity.
+My publications have explored ideas of justifiable self-defence, asymmetric warfare, non-combatant immunity, ancient ethics of war, and torture.
 My monograph, John Wyclif on War and Peace (2014), argues that the fourteenth-century English scholastic, John Wyclif, rejected medieval just war doctrine and was Europe’s first pacifist.

-I am currently working on an exciting new book project, War and Justice: from Antiquity to the End of the Middle Ages, which will be published by Princeton University Press.
-This broad comparative history examines how ancient and medieval societies in the Near East and the West (c.
-3000 BC - 1600 AD) thought about the relationship between war and justice, focusing particularly on the affinities and continuities that can be identified in the ethics of war over time and across cultures.
+I am currently working on an exciting new book project, Justifying War, which will be published by Princeton University Press.
+This research combines comparative history with normative thought, examining how ancient societies in the Near East and West tackled the relationship between war and justice, reflecting on what this can tell us about contemporary challenges.

 I have a number of forthcoming publications in journals and edited volumes (below).

-From September 2017 to June 2018 I will be a Visiting Humanities Collaboration Research Fellow at the California Institute of Technology and the The Huntington Library.
+From August 2017 to July 2018 I was Visiting Humanities Collaboration Research Fellow at the California Institute of Technology and the The Huntington Library.

 I am an Associate Director of the St Andrews Institute of Intellectual History.